Americans, Canadians open junior hockey world championship with wins - ExBulletin

 The first overall pick in this year’s NHL entry by the Buffalo Sabers scored a pair of power play goals for Canada in the second period to break a 3-3 deadlock.

-Cole Perfetti had three assists, Mason McTavish had a goal and an assist and defenders Donovan Sebrango and Olen Zellweger also scored for the host nation at Rogers Place in Edmonton.
+Cole Perfetti had three assists, Mason McTavish had a goal and an assist and defenders Donovan Sebrango and Olen Zellweger also scored for the host nation at Edmonton’s Rogers Place.

 Canadian rookie goalkeeper Dylan Garand, who signed an entry-level contract with the New York Rangers last week, made 14 saves for the win.